Losing a relationship is a very painful experience at any age, but several factors can intensify the distress when separation occurs in later life.

 Be gentle on yourself.
 Social contact is important, but you don’t need to have a packed out social calendar.
 It can be as simple as getting in touch with one friend you haven’t seen in a while.

 In the early stages after separation, it can be very difficult to think positively about your situation.
 The losses and the pain are real and need to be acknowledged.
 However, being as positive as you can be in your thinking and life choices will allow you to recover much more quickly and build a strong, healthy life post-separation.

 - Look after yourself physically: eat healthily and exercise regularly.
-Exercise produces hormones that lift mood and combat depression.

 - Watch your thinking.
 Try to replace pessimistic thoughts with more positive alternatives.

 - Focus on what you have rather than what you have lost.
 As long as you are alive, what you have still far outweighs what you don’t.